 Douglas Kinnard, The War Managers: American Generals Reflect on Vietnam, (New York: Da Capo Press, 1991), 70; Vietnam Task Force, Office of the Secretary of Defense, The Pentagon Papers, Parts IV.C.6 through IV.C.8, “IV.C.6. (b), U.S. Ground Strategy and Force Deployments, 1965-1967, Volume II,” (Nimble Books LLC, 2011), 111.

 Frances Fitzgerald, Fire in the Lake: The Vietnamese and the Americans in Vietnam, 1972, Reprint, (New York: Little, Brown and Company, 2002), 389.

-Tobias Wolff, In Pharoah’s Army: Memories of the Lost War, (New York: Vintage Books, 1994), 131.
+Tobias Wolff, In Pharaoh’s Army: Memories of the Lost War, (New York: Vintage Books, 1994), 131.

 Al Santoli, To Bear Any Burden: The Vietnam War and Its Aftermath in the Words of Americans and Southeast Asians, 1985, Reprint, (Bloomington: Indian University Press, 1999), 154.

-Committee to Review U.S. Intelligence Prior to Tet (CIA, DIA, INR, NSA, JCS), “Intelligence Warning of the Tet Offensive in South Vietnam (Interim Report), April 1968, 8.
+Directorate of Intelligence, Central Intelligence Agency, Committee to Review U.S. Intelligence Prior to Tet (CIA, DIA, INR, NSA, JCS), “Intelligence Warning of the Tet Offensive in South Vietnam (Interim Report), April 1968, 8.